-- (1) The "Anticipated Permanent Mortgage Loan Closing Date" indicates the anticipated end of the construction loan period. - (2) The Construction LOC is confirmed by an irrevocable standby letter of credit confirmation issued by Federal Home Loan Bank of Atlanta. - (3) At Conversion, the 2016 Series J Mortgage Loan will be released from the lien of the General Resolution and the 2016 Series J Bonds will be separately secured. - (4) Subsequent to April 30, 2023, this mortgage loan has made the Mandatory Prepayment and converted to the permanent phase. - (5) The Mortgages accrue and pay interest based on the full Construction Mortgage Loan amount. - (6) The Mortgages pay an interest rate of 1% and the balance of the interest rate is accrued and deferred.
-These Mortgages are prepayable any time after the expiration of the Construction LOC. - (7) The Mortgagor of the Development has made the Mandatory Prepayment and the outstanding principal balance of the Mortgage Loans is now the Anticipated Permanent Mortgage Loan amount but the loan has not converted to a permanent mortgage loan. - (8) The Construction Mortgage Loan for each of these Developments is a one-third participation interest in a larger mortgage loan (in the aggregate total amount of approximately \$1,130,375,869 for all three loans), the other two-thirds participation interest in which is (i) funded by and owned by a construction lender other than the Corporation and (ii) not pledged under the General Resolution.
+(1) The "Anticipated Permanent Mortgage Loan Closing Date" indicates the anticipated end of the construction loan period.

+(1) The Pantchaed relation through control of the interact of the control of the construction of the construction and period.
+(2) The Construction LOC is confirmed by an inverse albed standby letter of credit confirmation issued by Federal Home Loan Bank of Atlanta.
+(3) At Conversion, the 2016 Series J Mortgage Loan will be released from the lien of the General Resolution and the 2016 Series J Bonds will be separately secured.
+(4) Subsequent to October 31, 2023, this mortgage loan has made the Mandatory Prepayment and converted to the permanent phase.

+(5) The Mortgages accrue and pay interest based on the full Construction Mortgage Loan amount.

+(6) The Mortgages pay an interest rate of 1% and the balance of the interest rate is accrued and deferred.
+These Mortgages are prepayable any time after the expiration of the Construction LOC.

+(7) The Mortgagor of the Development has made the Mandatory Prepayment and the outstanding principal balance of the Mortgage Loans is now the Anticipated Permanent Mortgage Loan amount but the loan has not converted to a permanent mortgage loan.

+(8) The Construction Mortgage Loan for each of these Developments is a one-third participation interest in a larger mortgage loan (in the aggregate total amount of approximately \$1,130,375,869 for all three loans), the other two-thirds participation interest in which is (i) funded by and owned by a construction lender other than the Corporation and (ii) not pledged under the General Resolution.
 Following completion of rehabilitation of the applicable Development, each such Construction Mortgage Loan is expected to repaid from the proceeds of a permanent loan expected to be originated by the Corporation and insured under the FHA Risk-Sharing Program.
-Such permanent mortgage loans are not expected to be pledged under the General Resolution but are expected to be funded with proceeds of the sale of participation interests therein to the Federal Financing Bank.

-(9) See "THE PROGRAM Mortgage Loans General". - (10) The Mortgagor of this Development has received a Notice of Violation/Default of its 236 Contract from HUD because of its low inspection rating. - (11) Wells Fargo Bank, National Association, as a representative of a syndicate of banks, will provide cash collateral as Bond proceeds are advanced. - (12) This development has experienced delays.
-The Corporation is working with the Mortgagor and expects to convert to permanent financing in 2024. - (13) This development has experienced delays.
+Such Coloration and (ii) no progent much the Contract Resolution.
+Following Completion of retainmation of the approache Development, each start Construction Wortgage Loan's expected to repair from the pro-permanent moring loans are not expected to be pledged under the General Resolution but are expected to the funded with proceeds of the sale of participation interests therein to the Federal Financing Bank.
+(10) The Mortgage of this Development has received a Notice of Violation/Default of its 236 Contract from HUD because of its low inspection rating.
+(11) Wells Fargo Bank, National Association, as a representative of a syndicate of banks, will provide eash collateral as Bond proceeds are advanced.
+(12) This development has experienced delays.
+The Comporting with the Mortgage and expects to convert to permanent financing in 2024.

+(13) This development has experienced delays.
 The Corporation is working with the Mortgagor and expects to convert to permanent financing in 2023.

-TABLE 3: ML RESTRUCTURING SUBORDINATE MORTGAGE LOANS OUTSTANDING UNDER THE PROGRAM AS OF APRIL 30, 2023
+TABLE 3: ML RESTRUCTURING SUBORDINATE MORTGAGE LOANS OUTSTANDING UNDER THE PROGRAM AS OF OCTOBER 31, 2023

-Supplemental Security Subsidy Program(s) Number of Loans Number of Units Outstanding Mortgage Balance Original Mortgage Amount Mortgage Interest Rate Final Mortgage Maturity N/A ML Restructuring 41 17,953 \$435,547,430 \$435,383,538 0.00%- $4.00%$ 6/30/48
+Supplemental Security Subsidy Program(s) Number of Loans Number of Units Outstanding Mortgage Balance Original Mortgage Amount Mortgage Interest Rate Final Mortgage Maturity 0.00%- N/A ML Restructuring 41 17,953 \$435,956,633 \$435,383,538 $4.00\%^{1}$ 6/30/48

-Interest payments are fully deferred for certain Mortgage Loans.
+1 Interest payments are fully deferred for certain Mortgage Loans.
 One (1) Mortgage Loan relating to Seaview Towers is a surplus cash flow note requiring annual payments.
 For two (2) Mortgage Loans relating to Keith Plaza and Kelly Towers, interest accrues at the Applicable Federal Rate (AFR) and is paid at 1%.
 The portion of the interest that is not paid is deferred into the principal balance.

-TABLE 4: MORTGAGE LOANS UNDERLYING THE 2005 SERIES J PARTICIPANT INTEREST OUTSTANDING UNDER THE PROGRAM AS OF APRIL 30, 2023
+TABLE 4: MORTGAGE LOANS UNDERLYING THE 2005 SERIES J PARTICIPANT INTERESTOUTSTANDING UNDER THE PROGRAMAS OF OCTOBER 31, 20231